adam-rumpf/social-transit-solver/README.md

 * `UB`: Maximum number of this type of vehicle allowed in the network.
 * `Capacity`: Seating capacity of this vehicle type.
 It is assumed that loading factor has already been taken into account.
 For trains, it is assumed that this includes all cars on a given train.
 * `Cost`: Operating cost per unit time.

+## Exit Status

+A few errors can cause the program to terminate.
+The following codes may be returned:

+* `0`: Successful exit at the end of the `main()` function.
+* `1`: Early termination due to a missing input file.